-Discover the wild side of Las Vegas (as if you haven't already) at a variety of attractions for animal lovers.
-Visit the Flamingo Wildlife Habitat at The Flamingo Hotel and see Chilean flamingos, swans, ducks, Koi, goldfish and turtles.
+Discover the wild side of Las Vegas-as if you haven't already-at a variety of attractions for animal lovers.
+Visit the Flamingo Wildlife Habitat at Flamingo Las Vegas and see Chilean flamingos, swans, ducks, Koi, goldfish and turtles.
 Venture over to The Mirage for Siegfried & Roy's Secret Garden and Dolphin Habitat.
 The Secret Garden is home to royal white tigers, white lions, black panthers, a snow leopard and golden tigers.
-The Dolphin Habitat, adjacent to the Secret Garden, houses an extended family of Atlantic bottlenose dolphins.
-Get up close and personal with endangered and unusual aquatic animals at Mandalay Bay's Shark Reef.
-Visitors journey through a replica of an ancient temple ruin and a sunken galleon ship surrounded by several varieties of sharks.
+The Dolphin Habitat, adjacent to the Secret Garden, houses an extended family of bottlenose dolphins.
+Get up close and personal with endangered and unusual aquatic animals at Mandalay Bay's Shark Reef Aquarium.
+Visitors journey through a replica of an ancient temple ruin and a sunken galleon ship surrounded by several varieties of sharks and other predatory creatures.

-Stratosphere has four of the world's highest rides located 100 stories above the ground: Skyjump, the newest thrill ride, is a "controlled freefall" in which the rider plummets 855 feet at a speed of up to 40 miles per hour, XScream (which teeters riders over the edge of the tower 900 feet above the ground), the Big Shot - a thrill ride that shoots fun-lovers 50 meters into the air at a force of 4G's before letting them free-fall back to the launching pad - and Insanity, an appropriately named, dizzying spinning ride that dangles passengers over the edge of the tower before whirling them around at speeds approaching 40 miles per hour.
-The Roller Coaster at New York-New York Hotel & Casino is an exciting roller coaster with twists, loops and dives around the resort.
-It features the first-ever heart line roll, which provides a sensation similar to that felt by a pilot during a barrel roll in an airplane.
-The Desperado, one of the world's tallest and fastest roller coasters, is located near the California/Nevada border just 30 minutes from Las Vegas at Buffalo Bill's in Primm, Nevada.
-The ride begins with an initial lift height of 209 feet and a breathtaking 225-foot drop.
-America's largest indoor theme park, the Adventuredome at Circus Circus, offers 21 rides and attractions.
+Stratosphere has four of the world's highest rides located 100 stories above the ground: Skyjump is a "controlled free-fall" in which participants plummet 855 feet at a speed of up to 40 miles per hour; XScream teeters riders over the edge of the tower 900 feet above the ground; Big Shot is a thrill ride that shoots adrenaline-seekers 160 feet into the air at a force of 4Gs before letting them free-fall back to the launching pad; and Insanity is an appropriately named, dizzying, spinning ride that dangles passengers over the edge of the tower before whirling them around at speeds approaching 40 miles per hour.

-Currently under construction at the center of the Las Vegas Strip is the High-Roller, a 550-foot tall observation wheel.
-The world's tallest observation wheel is part of Linq, a $550 million outdoor dining, entertainment and retail district by Caesars Entertainment.
-Linq is expected to open in late 2013 and the High-Roller will follow in 2014.
+Now open to visitors, located at the center of the Las Vegas Strip is the world's tallest observation wheel, the High Roller.
+The 550-foot tall observation wheel is part of The Linq Promenade, a $550 million outdoor dining, entertainment and retail district by Caesars Entertainment.